worksofliam/vscode-simple-tracker/README.md

 * Tasks executed
 * Debug sessions started

+None of this data leaves your system.

 #### How to view current metrics

-Use the status bar item which shows you the last day and seven day usage.
+Use the status bar item (on the right) which shows you the last day usage and seven day usage.

 ### Plans

-By December, I will add a 'wrapped', which will give you some fun metrics based on your usage.
+Soon I will add a 'wrapped', which will give you some fun metrics based on your usage.

 If you want to see the ideas for wrapped, see [./wrapped.md](./wrapped.md), though you might spoil the fun!